dobsondev/dobsondev-shortcodes/readme.md

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 # Changelog

+## 1.1.0

+The Markdown Parser used for the GitHub Repository Readme shortcode is [Parsedown](http://parsedown.org/).

+**New Features**

+* Added shortcode for displaying GitHub Repository README.md files

+**Bug Fixes**

+* Added some documentation that was missing
+* Added the tags for tested up to 4.1.1

 ## 1.0